 Verona, the city from the book

-Would Shakespeare have ever imagined that his story of Romeo and Juliet will be played not only on the stage but also in real life?
-There is a house of Juliet and one of Romeo, as well as Juliet’s tomb… The small yard under the “Juliet’s balcony” is crowded, there is a line to the balcony which is very ordinary except that it is where the imaginary Juliet was standing.
+Would Shakespeare have ever imagined that his story of Romeo and Juliet would be played not only on the stage but also in real life?
+There is a house of Juliet and one of Romeo, as well as Juliet’s tomb… The small yard under the “Juliet’s balcony” is crowded, there is a line of tourists hungry for a selfie on the balcony which looks very ordinary but that it is where the imaginary Juliet was standing.
 The walls are covered with scribbles of lovers.
-And I wonder, how does the teenage couple with such a tragic fate help one in love?
+How does the teenage couple with such a tragic fate help one in love?

 Having seen Verona in one day, we decided to visit another place nearby next day.
 We chose Vicenza.
-It took us a bit more than 2 hours to see it all and have lunch too.
-Guess the size.
-It was Christmas with Christmas markets everywhere, so it was quite lively and lovely.
+It took us about 2 hours to see it all and have lunch too.
+So guess the size.
+Fortunately, it was Christmas with Christmas markets everywhere, so it was quite lively and lovely.

-After one day the sky cleared and we headed to Bolzano, a piece of Austria in the northern Italy.
+After one day the sky cleared and we headed to Bolzano, a piece of Austria in northern Italy.
 Architecture, Christmas markets, cuisine – everything looked Austrian, not Italian, they even speak German.
-When it was time for lunch, we were lucky to find a kids friendly restaurant Aida which we recognized by a row of buggies next to the entrance.
+When it was time for lunch, we were lucky to find a kids-friendly restaurant Aida which we recognized by a row of buggies next to the entrance.

 New year in an ancient castle at Riva del Garda: